Code-Institute-Submissions/east-africa-safari/README.md

 ### Skeleton Plane
 * At this stage I was sketching my design to see how I will practically organise my data.
 * Creating design for each section to see how images, text and additional features will fit in their apparent sections.
-* This required drawing designs for different sections and different bscreen sizes.
+* This required drawing designs for different sections and different screen sizes.

 ### Surface Plane
 * At the surface plane I needed to come up with an visuallyu appealing site, google fonts I picked three different fonts